This page looks into the lives of some of The Salvation Army's early pioneers.

 In 1880, Railton travelled to New York with seven female officers (ministers) - nicknamed the 'Hallelujah Lassies' - to start the first Salvation Army mission in the United States.
 He also began the work in Newark, New Jersey.

-In July 1913, after running for a train with heavy baggage, he collapsed and died at the age of 64.
+In July 1913, after running for a train in Cologne with heavy baggage, he collapsed and died at the age of 64.
 His first lying in state was at the men's shelter in that city.
 There is a memorial to the late George Railton in Battery Park, Manhattan, New York City and The Railton School for Youth Worker Training in Suffern, New York is named after him.
 On Friday 21 September 2012, a plaque was unveiled for George Scott Railton in Arbroath, Scotland.

 Evangelist Caroline Reynolds was a member of the Christian Mission and then The Salvation Army.
 She was sent to open the Army in Coventry in 1878, before pioneering work in Ireland.
 Reynolds also worked as the ‘home mother’ at Hanbury Street Shelter.
 She died in June 1939.